-The opposite happens for an asteroid rotating in the opposite sense from its orbital motion.
-Such a retrograde rotator gets pushed backwards.
+The opposite happens for an asteroid rotating in a retrograde direction, opposite from its orbital motion.
+A retrograde rotator gets pushed backwards due to the Yarkovsky effect.
 It is effectively slowed down and falls towards the sun on an increasingly smaller orbit.

-The effect was first described by a Russian civil engineer named Ivan Yarkovsky around the year 1900.
-Yarkovsky, born in 1844, worked for the Alexandrovsk railway company for more than twenty years, exploring railroad technology.
+The Yarkovsky effect was first described by a Russian civil engineer named Ivan Yarkovsky around the year 1900.
+Yarkovsky, born in 1844, worked for the Alexandrovsk railway company for more than 20 years, exploring railroad technology.
 During that time, he also dabbled in other scientific pursuits.
 His interest in the motions of the planets led to the publishing of a pamphlet describing the effect that would come to bear his name.

 His work would have been lost had it not been rediscovered by Ernst Opik and made widely known in 1951.

-In the 112 years since Yarkovsky published his musings, planetary astronomers have come to realize that his effect has most likely dramatically changed entire families of asteroids and played an essential role in the movement of objects from the main asteroid belt to Earth.
-In fact, absent this effect, the Earth would have experienced fewer asteroid impacts over its history.
+In the years since Yarkovsky published his musings, planetary astronomers have come to realize that his effect has most likely dramatically changed entire families of asteroids and played an essential role in the movement of objects from the main asteroid belt to Earth.
+In fact, without this effect, the Earth would have experienced fewer asteroid impacts over its history.
 One is left to wonder if any mass extinctions were the result of just half an ounce of pressure on one side of a rock quietly orbiting between Mars and Jupiter.

 Astronomy often focuses on the large, the vast, and the highly energetic.
 But sometimes, very small forces can alter the evolution of an entire planetary system.
 The Yarkovsky effect is one example.
 An imbalance in the radiation of heat off an asteroid changes its orbit.